gettyteam/doc/docs/en/notes/theme/guide/quick-start/privacypolicy.md

 createTime: 2025/09/5 15:00:00
 ---

-Version: 1.0
+Version: 1.1.4

-**Effective Date: 2025-09-05**
+**Effective Date: 2025-12-06**

 1. ### Identity and nature of the project

-Getty is an open‑source application (MIT) that lets you manage tips, tip goals, chat, notifications, and widgets for live streams—primarily on Odysee.
+Getty is an open‑source application (AGPL v3) that lets you manage tips, tip goals, chat, notifications, and widgets for live streams—primarily on Odysee.
 All code is public and auditable.
 Users can:

 - Run their own self‑hosted instance (server or localhost).
 - Use a third‑party hosted instance, always under the same license and without proprietary modifications.